allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it is written.
 Optimize for readability and maintainability over premature optimization."

 In essence, this highlights the importance of writing clear, concise, and easily understandable code.
 This principle encourages programmers to prioritize clarity in their initial development stages rather than focusing solely on efficiency without due consideration.
 Remember, complex or obfuscated code might run faster initially, but it can lead to harder debugging, higher maintenance costs, and increased likelihood of introducing new bugs during updates.

+# 2024-01-10
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded upon as needed.
+To achieve this, follow these best practices:

+1. Use clear variable, function,and class names that accurately represent their purpose and functionality.
+2. Organize your code into logical, modular blocks that follow the Single Responsibility Principle (SRP).This means each block should perform one, specific task and should not contain code for other tasks.
+3. Minimize global variables and use local variables whenever possible.Global variables can make code harder to understand and modify.
+Instead, pass data between functions using parameters and return values.
+4. Write concise and expressive comments that explain the purpose of each piece of code and how it fits into the overall functionality of the program.Comments should be used sparingly, however, as they can sometimes make the code more difficult to read.
+5. Follow coding conventions and standards in your preferred programming language.Conventions and standard can vary between languages and communities, but following them can help make yourcode more consistent and easier to work with for others.
+6. Refactor your Code regularly to remove unnecessary code, simplify complex logic, or improve the structure of your program to make it more maintainable.Refactoring should always be done with a test suite in place to ensure the functionality is not broken.
+7. Learn and utilize version control systems, such as Git, to track and manage the changes you make to your source code.Version control can save you time and headaches in the long run by allowing you to easily revert to previous versions ofyour code or collaborate with others on the same project.